Directify vs Webflow A Webflow alternative built for directory websites

 Most people landing on this page have already built half a directory on Webflow, hit one of the limits above, and are looking for a way out.
 The usual path:

-2. Spin up a Directify free trial and import the CSV.
+- Spin up a free Directify account and import the CSV.
 The import preview lets you map columns to fields before committing.

 In our experience the bulk of the work — export, import, retype — is an afternoon.
 Visual matching to your old Webflow design takes longer if you cared deeply about pixel parity; usually that's the moment to ask whether the directory needs to look identical or just needs to look good.